General

 Documentation

 SKILL.md# Hindsight Memory Skill (Local) You have persistent memory via the `hindsight-embed` CLI. **Proactively store learnings and recall context** to provide better assistance. ## Setup Check (First-Time Only) Before using memory commands, verify Hindsight is configured: ```bash uvx hindsight-embed daemon status ``` **If this fails or shows "not configured"**, run the interactive setup: ```bash uvx hindsight-embed configure ``` This will prompt for an LLM provider and API key.
-After setup, the commands below will work. ## Commands ### Store a memory Use `memory retain` to store what you learn: ```bash uvx hindsight-embed memory retain default "User prefers TypeScript with strict mode" uvx hindsight-embed memory retain default "Running tests requires NODE_ENV=test" --context procedures uvx hindsight-embed memory retain default "Build failed when using Node 18, works with Node 20" --context learnings ``` ### Recall memories Use `memory recall` BEFORE starting tasks to get relevant context: ```bash uvx hindsight-embed memory recall default "user preferences for this project" uvx hindsight-embed memory recall default "what issues have we encountered before" ``` ### Reflect on memories Use `memory reflect` to synthesize context: ```bash uvx hindsight-embed memory reflect default "How should I approach this task based on past experience?" ``` ## IMPORTANT: When to Store Memories **Always store** after you learn something valuable: ### User Preferences - Coding style (indentation, naming conventions, language preferences) - Tool preferences (editors, linters, formatters) - Communication preferences - Project conventions ### Procedure Outcomes - Steps that successfully completed a task - Commands that worked (or failed) and why - Workarounds discovered - Configuration that resolved issues ### Learnings from Tasks - Bugs encountered and their solutions - Performance optimizations that worked - Architecture decisions and rationale - Dependencies or version requirements ## IMPORTANT: When to Recall Memories **Always recall** before: - Starting any non-trivial task - Making decisions about implementation - Suggesting tools, libraries, or approaches - Writing code in a new area of the project ## Best Practices 1. **Store immediately**: When you discover something, store it right away 2. **Be specific**: Store "npm test requires --experimental-vm-modules flag" not "tests need a flag" 3. **Include outcomes**: Store what worked AND what did not work 4. **Recall first**: Always check for relevant context before starting work
+After setup, the commands below will work. ## How Hindsight Works When you call `retain`, Hindsight does **not** store the string as-is.
+The server runs an internal pipeline that: 1. **Extracts structured facts** from the content using an LLM 2. **Identifies entities** (people, tools, concepts) and links related facts 3. **Builds temporal and causal relationships** between facts 4. **Generates embeddings** for semantic search This means you should pass **rich, full-context content** — the server is better at extracting what matters than a pre-summarized string.
+Your job is to decide **when** to store, not **what** to extract. ## Commands ### Store a memory Use `memory retain` to store what you learn.
+Pass the full context — raw observations, session notes, conversation excerpts, or detailed descriptions: ```bash uvx hindsight-embed memory retain default "User is working on a TypeScript project.
+They enabled strict mode and prefer explicit type annotations over inference." uvx hindsight-embed memory retain default "Ran the test suite with NODE_ENV=test.
+Tests pass.
+Without NODE_ENV=test, the suite fails with a missing config error." --context procedures uvx hindsight-embed memory retain default "Build failed on Node 18 with error 'ERR_UNSUPPORTED_ESM_URL_SCHEME'.
+Switched to Node 20 and build succeeded." --context learnings ``` You can also pass a raw conversation transcript with timestamps: ```bash uvx hindsight-embed memory retain default "[2026-03-16T10:12:03] User: The auth tests keep failing on CI but pass locally.
+Any idea?
+[2026-03-16T10:12:45] Assistant: Let me check the CI logs.
+Looks like the tests are running without the TEST_DATABASE_URL env var set — they fall back to the production DB URL and hit a connection timeout.
+[2026-03-16T10:13:20] User: Ah right, I never added that to the CI secrets.
+Adding it now.
+[2026-03-16T10:15:02] User: That fixed it.
+All green now." --context learnings ``` ### Recall memories Use `memory recall` BEFORE starting tasks to get relevant context: ```bash uvx hindsight-embed memory recall default "user preferences for this project" uvx hindsight-embed memory recall default "what issues have we encountered before" ``` ### Reflect on memories Use `memory reflect` to synthesize context: ```bash uvx hindsight-embed memory reflect default "How should I approach this task based on past experience?" ``` ## IMPORTANT: When to Store Memories **Always store** after you learn something valuable: ### User Preferences - Coding style (indentation, naming conventions, language preferences) - Tool preferences (editors, linters, formatters) - Communication preferences - Project conventions ### Procedure Outcomes - Steps that successfully completed a task - Commands that worked (or failed) and why - Workarounds discovered - Configuration that resolved issues ### Learnings from Tasks - Bugs encountered and their solutions - Performance optimizations that worked - Architecture decisions and rationale - Dependencies or version requirements ## IMPORTANT: When to Recall Memories **Always recall** before: - Starting any non-trivial task - Making decisions about implementation - Suggesting tools, libraries, or approaches - Writing code in a new area of the project ## Best Practices 1. **Store immediately**: When you discover something, store it right away 2. **Pass rich context**: Include full observations, not pre-summarized strings — the server extracts facts automatically 3. **Include outcomes**: Store what happened AND why, including failures and workarounds 4. **Recall first**: Always check for relevant context before starting work 5. **Use `--context` for metadata**: The `--context` flag labels the type of memory (e.g., `procedures`, `learnings`, `preferences`), not a replacement for full content

 Signals